ryankinnard/Alien-Invaders/README.md

 <h1>How to play</h1>

 If you have the correct verison of python and pygame installed you can run the game in the command line.
-To play enter the following:
+To play, enter the following:

 <pre>
 <code>